JoJo (singer): 2006–2007: The High Road and acting

 In 2006, JoJo was cast opposite Emma Roberts and Sara Paxton in Aquamarine, playing Hailey.
 The film opened on March 3, 2006, opening at number five with $7.5 million.
 Her second major film, RV, a comedy starring Robin Williams, was released on April 28, 2006.
 It opened at number one and grossed $69.7 million.

 JoJo's second album, The High Road, was released on October 17, 2006.
 The album debuted at number three on the Billboard 200, selling 108,000 units.
 It was produced by Scott Storch, Swizz Beatz, J. R. Rotem, Corey Williams, Soulshock & Karlin and Ryan Leslie.
-It received mainly positive reviews.
-The album was preceded by the release of the single "Too Little Too Late" in the summer of 2006.
+Received mainly positive reviews, the album was preceded by the release of the single "Too Little Too Late" in the summer of 2006.
 "Too Little Too Late" broke the record for the biggest jump into the top three on the Billboard Hot 100 chart, moving from number 66 to number three in one week; this record was previously held by Mariah Carey with her 2001 single "Loverboy", which went from number 60 to number two.
 The album's second single, "How to Touch a Girl", experienced less success.
 It charted just outside the Billboard Hot 100 and peaked at number 76 on the Billboard Pop 100.
 "Anything" was released as the third single and charted moderately in the UK.
 The album sold over 550,000 copies and was certified gold by the RIAA in December 2006.

-On July 20, 2007, JoJo's version of "Beautiful Girls" by Sean Kingston leaked on the internet titled "Beautiful Girls Reply".
+As of 2007, JoJo's records including 2.1 million albums in the United States had been sold worldwidely over seven million.
+On July 20, JoJo's version of "Beautiful Girls" by Sean Kingston leaked on the internet titled "Beautiful Girls Reply".
 One month later, it was released as a promotional single and debuted at number thirty-nine on the Billboard Rhythmic Top 40 chart.
 In late 2007, JoJo stated that she would be writing songs for her third album, to be released when she turned 18.
 She said she wanted her fans to "see growth" in her music.